SGKirito/SGKirito/README.md

 - 🌱 I’m currently learning python and lava
-- 📫 How to reach me Discord sgkirito
+- 📫 How to reach me Discord sgkirito.